Martha Washington

 Library of Congress

-However, Rachel and Andrew thought the divorce had been done earlier, and were married in 1791.
-When they learned about the official divorce in 1793, they were married a second time in 1794.
+Later that year Andrew and Rachel go married.
+However, Rachel and Andrew thought the divorce had been compled, and were married in 1791.
+They later learded that the courts had not granted the divorous.
+When they learned about the official divorce in 1793, they were married a second time in January of 1794 in Nashville, Tennessee.

 They lived at Hermitage, which was Jackson's plantation.